Theme is one core elements of NativeBase. You can customize NativeBase's theme as per your liking. NativeBase theme is complex object which looks like

 Updated the initial color mode to dark.
 Default is light.

-Finally passed the new theme object to the NativeBaseProvider.
+Passed the new theme object to the NativeBaseProvider.

 Using the new tokens in components